microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Fixed-Duty-Cycle-Demo/readme.md

 The purpose of this function is to change the frequency at which the timer operates.
 The timer is started with a frequency of 10 Hz and run up until it reaches 100 KHz.

-At the end the timer is stopped and the frequency is reseted to 10 Hz.
+At the end, the timer is stopped and the frequency is reset to 10 Hz.

 ```
 void NCO_Fixed_DutyCycle_Demo(void)